espottesmith/espottesmith.github.io/_pages/cv.md

 Contributed Reviews
 ======

-* 2023: ACS Nano, npj Computational Materials
+* 2023: ACS Nano, Journal of Chemical Information and Modeling, npj Computational Materials
 * 2022: ACS Energy Letters, The Journal of Open Source Software

 Leadership and Service